Svarozic/wedding-website-marina-stefan/README.md

   - in navigation top bar
   - full logo with flowers and frame on all pages at the bottom
   - as favicon (browser tab icon)
+- Home page with the photo instead of the video
 - Program page
   - remove `15:30 Official photo session with the bride and groom` + `16:30 Grand entrance of the bride and groom and the first dance`
   - divide Program with parallax, after `Civil wedding at the Villa Jugovo S`